On the analysis of optimization with fixed-rank matrices: a quotient geometric view: Introduction

 Since the equivalent classes of $\sim$ are the fibers of $\pi$ and $\mrkk\subset\vecsp$ is the image of $\pi$, the mapping $\pi$ induces an one-to-one correspondence between $\mrkk$ and $\prodspstar/\sim$, hence the quotient structure of $\mrkk$; see \Cref{fig:quot-pic}.

 Subsequently, the optimization of a real-valued function $f$ on $\mrkk$ can be seen as the following matrix factorization optimization:

 In view of this quotient strucutre, Mishra et al.~\cite{mishra2012} proposed a Riemannian gradient descent (RGD) algorithm using two-term matrix factorization and a preconditioning technique~\cite{mishra2016riemannian} specially adapted to the squares loss function.
+Tong et al.~\cite{tong2021accelerating} analyzed the convergence property of the {\it preconditioned RGD algorithm} of \cite{mishra2012} on the product space $\prodsp$ (under the name of ScaledGD) by leveraging a distance on $\prodsp$ that is specifically invariant on fixed-rank manifolds.
 Boumal et al.~\cite{Boumal} used the factorization $X=UY$, where $U\in\reals^{m\times \rkval}_*$ is considered as a point of the Grassmannian manifold (a quotient space of the Stiefel manifold $\stie(m,\rkval)$), and proposed a variable projection method using a Riemannian trust-region algorithm for matrix completion with fixed-rank matrices.
 We refer to \Cref{tab:mf} and~\cite{Mishra2014,absil2014two} for a thorough overview.
 More recently, Huang et al.~\cite{huang2018blind} proposed an efficient Riemannian gradient descent algorithm for blind deconvolution based on the quotient manifold structure of the set of rank-$1$ (complex-valued) matrices with guaranteed convergence using the RIP; Luo et al.~\cite{luo2021recursive} proposed a new sketching algorithm on the set of fixed-rank matrices and proved that the algorithm enjoys high-order convergence for low-rank matrix trace regression and phase retrieval under similar conditions.

 In this paper, we are interested in how Riemannian algorithms behave in solving problem~\eqref{prog:main-generic}, and how their behavior is related to the landscape of the original problem $\min_{X\in\mrkk} f(X)$.
 To answer this question, we start with two noticeable difficulties underlying~\eqref{prog:main-generic}: one difficulty is the nonconvexity of~\eqref{prog:main-generic}, which is inherited from the nonconvex space $\mrkk$ via the mapping $\pi$.
 Another difficulty is that $\pi$ being not injective, there is no unique---and in fact an infinite number of---matrix representations $(G,H)$ in $\prodspstar$ for each $X\in\mrkk$, and the performances of algorithms such as Euclidean gradient descent generally vary according to the actual locations of the iterates (such as the initial point) inside their respective equivalence classes on $\prodspstar$.
 The non-uniqueness of matrix representations also leads to the difficulty that the minima of the problem~\eqref{prog:main-generic} are degenerate~\cite{absil2014two}.